-The relevant Operational Director shall select the tendering procedure in consultation with the Divisional Manager - Audit, Procurement and Operational Finance or nominated officer.
+The relevant Director shall select the tendering procedure in consultation with the Head of Audit, Procurement and Operational Finance or nominated officer.
 The tendering procedure options are set out at Procurement Standing Orders 1.5.2 to 1.5.7.